 As of the date of this filing, we believe we have sufficient liquid assets, which include unrestricted cash, to satisfy all of our short-term recourse liabilities.
 Our junior subordinated notes payable are long-term obligations.
-With respect to the next twelve months, we expect that our cash on hand combined with our cash flows provided by operations will be sufficient to satisfy our anticipated liquidity needs with respect to our current investment portfolio, including related financings, capital expenditures, hedging activity, potential margin calls and operating expenses.
+With respect to the next 12 months, we expect that our cash on hand combined with our cash flows provided by operations will be sufficient to satisfy our anticipated liquidity needs with respect to our current investment portfolio, including related financings, capital expenditures, hedging activity, potential margin calls and operating expenses.
 In addition, we may have additional cash requirements with respect to incremental investments.
 We may elect to meet the cash requirements of these incremental investments through proceeds from the monetization of our assets or from additional borrowings or equity offerings.
-While it is inherently more difficult to forecast beyond the next twelve months, we currently expect to meet our long-term liquidity requirements, specifically the repayment of our recourse debt obligations, through our cash on hand and, if needed, additional borrowings, proceeds received from repurchase agreements and similar financings, proceeds from equity offerings and the liquidation or refinancing of our assets.
+While it is inherently more difficult to forecast beyond the next 12 months, we currently expect to meet our long-term liquidity requirements, specifically the repayment of our recourse debt obligations, through our cash on hand and, if needed, additional borrowings, proceeds received from repurchase agreements and similar financings, proceeds from equity offerings and the liquidation or refinancing of our assets.
+We continually monitor market conditions for financing opportunities, and at any given time, we may be enter into or pursue one or more of the transactions described above.

-These short-term and long-term expectations are forward-looking and subject to a number of uncertainties and assumptions, which are described below under "-Factors That Could Impact Our Liquidity, Capital Resources and Capital Obligations" as well as Part II, Item 1A, "Risk Factors."
+These short-term and long-term expectations are forward-looking and subject to a number of uncertainties and assumptions, which are described below under "-Factors That Could Impact Our Liquidity, Capital Resources and Capital Obligations," as well as Part II, Item 1A.
+"Risk Factors."
 If our assumptions about our liquidity prove to be incorrect, we could be subject to a shortfall in liquidity in the future, and this shortfall may occur rapidly and with little or no notice, which would limit our ability to address the shortfall on a timely basis.

 Cash flows provided by operations constitutes a critical component of our liquidity.
-Essentially, our cash flows provided by operations is equal to (i) revenues received from our Golf business, plus (ii) the net cash flows from our CDOs that have not failed their over collateralization or interest coverage tests, plus (iii) the net cash flows from our non-CDO investments that are not subject to mandatory debt repayment, including principal and sales proceeds, less (iv) operating expenses (primarily management fees, professional fees, insurance and taxes), less (v) interest on the junior subordinated notes payable and debt related to our Golf segment, and less (vi) preferred dividends.
+Essentially, our cash flows provided by operations is equal to (i) revenues received from our Golf business, plus (ii) the net cash flows from our CDOs that have not failed their over collateralization or interest coverage tests, plus (iii) the net cash flows from our non-CDO investments that are not subject to mandatory debt repayment, including principal and sales proceeds, less (iv) operating expenses (primarily golf operating expenses, management fees, professional fees, insurance and taxes), less (v) interest on the junior subordinated notes payable and debt related to our Golf business, and less (vi) preferred dividends